-Group adjusted operating profit (operating profit) is a non-GAAP Alternative Performance Measure (APM) which is used for decision making as well as for internal performance management of the Group's operating segments that incorporates an expected return on investments supporting the life and non-life insurance businesses.
-The various items excluded from operating profit, but included in IFRS profit before tax, are outlined in the Other information section of the 2018 Annual report and accounts.
+Group adjusted operating profit (operating profit) is a non-GAAP APM that the Group also considers a meaningful measure to stakeholders as it enhances the understanding of the Group's operating performance over time by separately identifying non-operating items which are excluded from operating profit.
+The various items excluded from operating profit, but included in IFRS profit before tax, are outlined in the Other information section of the 2019 Annual report and accounts.